 GOODWILL CLASSIC GOLF TOURNAMENT RAISES $147,800 FOR PROGRAMS

-FORT WORTH, TEXAS (December 21, 2017) – Billed as a “Tournament of Excellence,” the Goodwill Classic golf tournament held on Monday, November 6 at the Ridglea Country Club North Course raised $147,800 to benefit Goodwill Industries of Fort Worth.
+FORT WORTH, TEXAS (December 21, 2017) – Billed as a “Tournament of Excellence,” the Goodwill Classic golf tournament held on Monday, November 6 at the Ridglea Country Club North Course raised $147,800 to benefit Goodwill North Central Texas.
 The organization helps rebuild countless lives through its job training and placement programs.

 All proceeds from the tournament go to support the Moncrief-Ryan Goodwill’s North Texas Institute for Career Development (NTI) and Goodwill’s Workforce Development Program supporting initiatives focusing on the homeless (GoodwillWorks), at-risk youth (E-Squared), veterans (VetWorthy), and individuals with disadvantages and disabilities (S.T.A.R.S.).
 Since the tournament’s inception in 2008, more than $1.3 million has been given in scholarships, assisting 649 graduates of NTI vocational training programs.